Lurkars/ghs-server/README.md

 # Gloomhaven Secretariat Server (ghs-server)

-This is a server component for [Gloomhaven Secretariat](https://gloomhaven-secretary.de) ([Source](https://github.com/Lurkars/gloomhavensecretariat)).
+This is a server component for [Gloomhaven Secretariat](https://gloomhaven-secretariat.de) ([Source](https://github.com/Lurkars/gloomhavensecretariat)).
 It synchronizes the game state between all clients via websockets.
 Access is controlled by providing a password in all messages.

 It's a java application to run on most systems the old [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)) Desktop version run.
 Besides an headless mode is integrated.

-A public server is available under `gloomhaven-secretary.de` port `8443` with `secure` option.
+A public server is available under `gloomhaven-secretariat.de` port `8443` with `secure` option.
 I also manage a public server list, so please contact me, if you're running a public instance yourself.

 ## Support